Dear PBIS Rewards –

 Expectation that PBIS is a temporary fix

 You may have some veteran teachers who have seen behavioral systems come and go.
 They might view PBIS as just one more idea that will pass.
 But you know that PBIS is a whole new way of thinking about school discipline and behavior.
-Implementation of such a program is important for those skeptics in your midst.
+Implementation is important for those skeptics in your midst.
 The biggest issue is consistency.
-For a PBIS program to be truly schoolwide and successful, teachers and staff must all use the system with fidelity.
+For a PBIS initiative to be truly schoolwide and successful, teachers and staff must all use the system with fidelity.

 Lack of administrator buy-in